Kathleen Thomas, Ph.D.

 725 Martin L King Jr Blvd, , CB# 7590, Chapel Hill, NC, 27514

-Kathleen C Thomas, PhD is an Associate Professor in the Division of Pharmaceutical Outcomes and Policy, Senior Fellow at the UNC Cecil G Sheps Center for Health Services Research and Adjunct Associate Professor in Health Policy and Management, UNC Gillings School of Global Public Health.
+Kathleen C Thomas, PhD is the Vice Chair of Research and Graduate Studies in the Division of Pharmaceutical Outcomes and Policy, Senior Fellow at the UNC Cecil G Sheps Center for Health Services Research and Adjunct Associate Professor in Health Policy and Management, UNC Gillings School of Global Public Health.
 She is a behavioral economist and mental health services researcher whose work focuses on three areas: 1) patient self-efficacy interventions, 2) health insurance policy, and 3) disparities in access to care.
 She conducts patient-engaged work with multidisciplinary research teams and creative data compilation to accomplish scientific breakthroughs.
 The combined learning in these three areas is synergistic, with the goal to improve access and quality of mental health services.
 You can read more about her on-going research here.

 She is recipient of the John Eisenberg Excellence in Mentorship Award from the Agency for Healthcare Research and Quality and the Steven M Banks Award for Mentorship from the American Public Health Association.
 Dr. Thomas’ undergraduate degree in classical languages is from Pomona College.
 She holds an MPH from Yale University and a PhD in health economics from the University of North Carolina at Chapel Hill.